loopingleo/blog/_posts/2018-09-02-gps-travel.md

 comments: True
 ---

-Having a visual GPS log of your trips to foreign places can be very beneficial for telling your friends and family a cool story about your adventures.
+Having a visual GPS log of your trips to foreign places can be fun way for telling your friends and family a visual story about your adventures.
 I recently started tracking my location and other data such as accelerometer with the iOS app ['SensorLog'](https://itunes.apple.com/us/app/sensorlog/id388014573?mt=8) to visualise it using Python/R scripts.
 In this blog post I will briefly guide you through setting up the GPS tracking on your phone and how you can create beautiful maps with your data.

 <a href="https://loopingleo.github.io/GPS-tracking/kyoto/" rel="folium map">![demo.png](https://raw.githubusercontent.com/loopingleo/blog/master/images/Screenshot%202018-09-03%2001.05.12.png)</a>